mjosaarinen/pqps/README.md

 also little bit awkward as it requires an additional USB serial dongle (or a hardware mod) for serial communications.

-So I chose to use the cheaper [NUCLEO-F411RE](https://www.st.com/en/evaluation-tools/nucleo-f411re.html) board.
-This board also has an external
+So I chose to use a little bit cheaper [NUCLEO-F411RE](https://www.st.com/en/evaluation-tools/nucleo-f411re.html) board.
+This board also supports external SMPS (switched-mode power supply) for Vcore logic supply, which is precisely what we want and use.
-(SMPS) to generate Vcore logic supply, which is precisely what we want and use.
-Mostly the specs of STM32F411RE (this Nucleo) are similar to STM32F407VGT6 (Discovery); importantly both are Cortex M4 with (single-precision) floating point and DSP instructions.
+Mostly the specs of STM32F411RE (the chip on this Nucleo64) are similar to STM32F407VGT6 (the chip on Discovery); importantly both are Cortex M4 with (single-precision) floating point and DSP instructions.
 The F411RE has only 512kB of Flash and 128kB of SRAM and lacks a TRNG, and can be clocked only to 100 MHz; however it comes from the "Dynamic Efficiency"